IBM dictation machines: IBM 6:5 Cartridge System (1975–1981)

 The American Nurses Association was an example customer.
 Staff could dial in externally and record dictation over the phone.

 In a survey done by Management World magazine in 1981, IBM was number 4 in the market with 27% of the respondents using their products.

 The 6:5 range was withdrawn from marketing Dec 31, 1981.

 Cassette recorder

-In 1979 IBM announced a mini-cassettte dictation recorder called the IBM Executive Recorder, manufactured by a third party in Japan.
+In 1979 IBM announced a Mini-Cassette dictation recorder called the IBM Executive Recorder, manufactured by a third party in Japan.
 It weighs 10 oz and can record 30 minutes.
 It can also be used as a transcriber with an optional foot-pedal, headset and power adapter.
 The sound quality is poor compared to competing micro-cassette machines and it is incompatible with either IBM's magnetic belt or 6:5 models.
 In response to complaints, IBM Austin developed a dual-media transcriber (Model 292) that accepts both the mini-cassette and the 6:5 cartridge.